arkeane/nameddns/README.md

     curl -u 'username:token' 'https://api.dev.name.com/v4/domains/example.org/records'
     ```

-3. Edit the `config.json` file with the required info and run the script.
+3. User the `recordparser.py` script to fill `config.json` or manually edit the file.

 4. To automate the script add it to crontab or whatever you use to launch scripts every x period of time. (remember to run it from path where config.json is located)